MODFLOW-USGS/modflow6/DEVELOPER.md

 ## Running Tests Locally

-(Optional) For complete testing as done on Travis, clone the modflow6-testmodels repository:
+For complete testing as done on the CI, clone the modflow6-testmodels repository:

 ```shell
 # Clone your GitHub repository: